umar5678/technexus-projects/readme.md

 5. **Access the Application:**

    - Open the URL provided by the Vite development server in your web browser.
 This will be the URL for the client application.

-**Key Improvements:**

-- **Clearer Structure:** Uses numbered steps for better guidance.
-- **Concise Language:** Uses shorter, more direct phrasing.
-- **Consistent Formatting:** Maintains consistent spacing and indentation.
-- **Enhanced Readability:** Improves overall readability by using a more professional tone.

-This revised README provides a more user-friendly and efficient guide for running the Bank Management System locally.